ufs-community/land-DA_workflow/docs/source/Model.rst

       | lndp2vector  | land perturbation to vector                 |
       +--------------+---------------------------------------------+

-Tile-Related Parameters for Restart/Perturbation Conversion
+FV3 Tile-Related Parameters for Restart/Perturbation Conversion
 ---------------------------------------------------------------

 Parameters in this section include the FV3 resolution and path to orographic files for restart/perturbation conversion.

-..
-COMMENT: I took this description above from the original section title, but it seems like it all has more to do with tiles than orographic files...
-   Could use a little clarification.

 ``tile_size``
    Specifies the size (horizontal resolution) of the FV3 tile.
 Valid values: ``96``.